 Oneonta, NY 13820

-The deadline to submit all paperwork is June 30, 2021.
+The deadline to submit all paperwork is June 8, 2024.
 For your convenience, if hard copies need to be mailed to you, included will be a postage-paid reply envelope to return your forms.
-This year Virtual Summer Academy will begin with a welcome day and orientation July 1-2, and classes will begin July 6th and end July 30th with an award ceremony event for everyone.
+This year Summer Academy will begin with a welcome day on July 6th and orientation on July 8th.
+Classes will begin July 10th.
+The program will end with a closing event on August 2nd and departure on August 4th.
 We look forward to seeing you in July!

 What Do Past Students Have to Say?